-Dickie, Marie Louise (1871–1947), public servant, was born 13 October 1871 at 8 Wodehouse Terrace, North Circular Road, Dublin, the eldest and only surviving child of Thomas Frankfort Coyle , a wine merchant, and his wife Maria Elizabeth (née Hilles; 1842?–1931), the youngest daughter of James Hilles, JP, of Newport and Balloorclery, Co.
+Dickie, Marie Louise (1871–1947), public servant, was born 13 October 1871 at 8 Wodehouse Terrace, North Circular Road, Dublin, the eldest and only surviving child of Thomas Frankfort Coyle , a wine merchant, and his wife Maria Elizabeth (née Hilles; 1842?–1931), the youngest daughter of James Hilles, justice of the peace (JP), of Newport and Balloorclery, Co.
 Mayo.
-Thomas Coyle died on 28 September 1872 aged 38, and Marie was raised by her mother, who appears to have had a comfortable income from house property; there was another daughter, Jane (b.
+Thomas Coyle died on 28 September 1872 aged thirty-eight, and Marie was raised by her mother, who appears to have had a comfortable income from house property; there was another daughter, Jane (b.
 7 December 1872), who died in infancy.
-After attending Alexandra College, Dublin, Marie matriculated at the Royal University of Ireland in 1890, graduating BA in 1894, MA in 1895 and LLB in 1896.
+After attending Alexandra College, Dublin, Marie matriculated at the Royal University of Ireland in 1890, graduating Bachelor of Arts (BA) in 1894, Master of Arts (MA) in 1895 and Bachelor of Laws (LLB) in 1896.
 A member of the Church of Ireland, in 1898 she married Alexander Alfred Dickie (1868–1933), a presbyterian and native of Barronstown, Co.
 Louth, who had qualified as a barrister in 1893; they had one son, Alex Hugh Damon Massy Dickie, who graduated from Oxford and worked as a solicitor in London.

 Having previously worked as the organising secretary of the Women Guardians and Local Government Association and as a representative of the Women's Trade Union League, Mrs Dickie was appointed lady inspector by the Local Government Board (LGB) in March 1902 to carry out 'a wise and effective inspection' of the conditions of foster children in Ireland.
 Until 1898 the official attitude was that pauper children would be better maintained and educated in the workhouse than in foster homes, but new legislation (the Pauper Children (Ireland) Act 1898) allowed the boarding out of children up to fifteen years of age and soon large numbers were being fostered.
 Following representations by various philanthropic bodies and poor law guardians in favour of a widening of the powers of boards of guardians in relation to these children, of which there were 2,761 in 1902, the Pauper Children (Ireland) Amendment Act became law on 22 July 1902.
 In anticipation of the act the LGB obtained sanction from the Treasury for the employment on a temporary basis of a lady inspector, and the appointment of Mrs Dickie to the new post followed.
 She became the first woman employed by the LGB in a senior administrative or professional capacity but her salary of £200 a year was less than one-third of the rate paid to the board's general inspectors and medical inspectors at the time.